-10 Housing must be maintained during occupancy to meet the appropriate OSHA, ETA standards, and/or local and statespecific rules for employer-provided housing and/or migrant housing.
+14 Housing must be maintained during occupancy to meet the appropriate OSHA, ETA standards, and/or local and state-specific rules for employer-provided housing and/or migrant housing.

-- □ Obtain and keep a copy of the FLC's or H-2ALC's driver's license and doctor's certificate if FLC or H-2ALC is authorized to drive. - Obtain and keep copy of the terms and conditions of their work commitment written in the worker's preferred language, to include: - □ place of work (with specifics, such as the name and address of the company or the association), - □ pay rates (including piece rates) to be paid, - □ crops and kinds of activities for which the worker may be assigned, - □ period of work commitment, - □ transportation, housing, and any other worker benefits to be provided, if any, and any costs to be charged for each, and - □ whether state workers' compensation or state unemployment insurance is provided - Ensure that the pay of all workers provided by the FLC/H-2ALC meets, at a minimum, national and state minimum wage requirements or adverse effect wage if H2A workers by either paying workers directly rather than through FLC/H-2ALC or ensure the FLC/H-2ALC provides wage statements to workers as legally required and grower obtains and keeps copies. - □ Maintain a copy of and ensure that all workers provided by the FLC/H-2ALC are provided with a copy of their individual written wage statements for each pay period that include: - □ Worker's full name, - □ Worker's address (seasonal or permanent), - □ Worker's social security number (last 4-digits is acceptable), - □ Employer's name, - □ Employer's address, - □ Employer's identification number (entire number), - □ Total pay period earnings, - □ Number of hours worked, - □ Basis on which wages are paid (piece rate if paid on a piecework basis), - □ Number piecework units earned, if applicable, - □ Specific sums withheld, and the purpose of each sum withheld, - Net pay

-NOTE: If subject to MSPA, H2A or FSLA, a more detailed statement may be required.

-CRITICAL STANDARDS FOR US CERTIFICATION

-- □ The grower must obtain the written consent of any youth worker's (under 18) parent or legal guardian prior to work commitment commencing provided by the FLC/H-2ALC. - □ Ensure all workers provided by the FLC/H-2ALC are 16 years of age or older. - □ Verify workers provided by the FLC/H-2ALC are 16 years of age or older by reviewing the worker's I-9 form.

-- □ Ensure all workers provided by the FLC/H-2ALC are 18 years of age or older. - □ Verify workers provided by the FLC/H-2ALC are 18 years of age or older by reviewing the worker's I-9 form. - □ Ensure no worker under 18 provided by the FLC/H-2ALC is assigned other hazardous tasks (Appendix 1 List B).
+Employer's address, Employer's identification number (entire number), Total pay period earnings, Number of hours worked, Basis on which wages are paid (piece rate if paid on a piecework basis), Number piecework units earned, if applicable, Specific sums withheld, and the purpose of each sum withheld, Net pay NOTE: If subject to MSPA, H2A or FSLA, a more detailed statement may be required.
+CRITIC AL STANDARDS FOR US CERTIFICATION The grower must obtain the written consent of any youth worker's (under 18) parent or legal guardian prior to work commitment commencing provided by the FLC/H-2ALC. insure all workers provided by the FLC/H-2ALC are 16 years of age or older. /erify workers provided by the FLC/H-2ALC are 16 years of age or older by reviewing the worker's I-9 orm.
+CRITIC AL STANDARDS FOR INTERNATIONAL CERTIFICATION Insure all workers provided by the FLC/H-2ALC are 18 years of age or older. /erify workers provided by the FLC/H-2ALC are 18 years of age or older by reviewing the worker's I-9 orm. insure no worker under 18 provided by the FLC/H-2ALC is assigned other hazardous tasks (Appendix A ist B).
+ADDI ONAL STANDARDS High f minors (under 18), provided by the FLC/H-2ALC, work on the farm records that include, at minimum nust be maintained: Name in full, place where the minor lives while employed, permanent address, dans of birth. ıte

-ADDITONAL STANDARDS

-□ If minors (under 18), provided by the FLC/H-2ALC, work on the farm records that include, at minimum must be maintained: Name in full, place where the minor lives while employed, permanent address, date of birth.